Debt Camel

 Even if you can do this, it may not be a good idea.
 A lot of people just go on to get more credit once consolidating has “solved” their previous debt problems – in a few years time you have debt problems again and a much bigger mortgage.

 If your situation is so difficult you are thinking of going to a broker who specialises in bad credit, take some debt advice first.
-There may be other options for dealing with large unsecured debts such as an IVA – but once you have put debts into your mortgage, these don’t work.
+There may be other options for dealing with large unsecured debts – but once you have put debts into your mortgage, these don’t work.

 Extend the term of your mortgage